-Are you looking for ways to give back to your community, support a cause you believe in, develop new skills, or make new friends?
+Are you looking for ways to give back to your community, support a cause you believe in, develop new skills?
 Whatever your reason, you can put your time and talents to good use by volunteering.

 Didn't find something you're interested in?
 There are plenty of other ways to get involved - check out the great opportunities below!